iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Ekeland Variational Principle.md

 ### **Intro**

 The content of the file is taken from chapter 5 of Boris Morducovhich book: Convex analysis and beyond.
-Lemma 5.1 in the chapter showed the convergence of the sequence of "proximal point method" in metric space.
-It has this "" quotation mark because it's directly using the metric and in Euclidean space the metric is the norm instead of norm squared which differentiate it with the proximal point method.
-This is a very general argument as far as we see.

 ---